ethereum/go-ethereum/docs/_clef/Rules.md

 ## Rule Implementation

-Although rules in Clef are written in Javascript, Clef itself is written in Go.
-To implement the Javascript rules in Clef, a virtual machine ([OttoVM](https://github.com/robertkrimen/otto)) is embedded into the `signer` binary that parses and interprets the Javascript code and imposes their logic in Clef.
-This virtual machine is called the 'ruleset engine'.

 The ruleset engine acts as a gatekeeper to the command line interface - it auto-approves any requests that meet the conditions defined in a set of authenticated rule files.
 This